-Construction of the proposed project would be expected to have the potential to result in elevated noise levels at nearby receptors, and noise due to construction would at times be noticeable.
+Construction of the proposed project would be expected to result in elevated noise levels at nearby receptors, and noise due to construction would at times be noticeable.
 However, noise from construction would be intermittent and of limited duration, and total noise levels would be in the "marginally acceptable" or "marginally unacceptable" range.
 Based on the prediction of construction noise level increments and the duration of CEQR screening threshold exceedances, construction noise associated with the proposed actions would have the potential to result in a temporary significant adverse impact at the Queens County Criminal Court.
-Noise associated with the construction of the proposed project would not have the potential to rise to the level of a significant adverse noise impact at all other locations within the project area.
+Noise associated with the construction of the proposed project would not rise to the level of a significant adverse noise impact at all other locations within the project area.
 Regarding vibration, construction of the proposed project would not have the potential to result in vibration at a level that could result in architectural or structural damage to adjacent buildings.
 In addition, construction would only result in vibration at a level that would have the potential to be noticeable or annoying for limited periods.
-Therefore, there would be no potential for significant adverse vibration impacts from the proposed project.
+Therefore, there would be no significant adverse vibration impacts from the proposed project.

-The proposed project would have the potential to result in significant adverse impacts to vehicular traffic at four analyzed intersections.
+The proposed project would result in the potential for significant adverse impacts to vehicular traffic at four analyzed intersections.
 Mitigation measures that could address these potential traffic impacts are discussed below.
 There are no anticipated transit, pedestrian, or parking impacts likely as a result of the proposed project; therefore, those transportation modes are not discussed below.

-The proposed project would have the potential to result in significant adverse traffic impacts at four (three signalized and one stop-controlled) study area intersections during one or more analyzed peak hours; specifically, seven lane groups at four analyzed intersections during the analyzed weekday AM peak hour, three lane groups at three analyzed intersections during the analyzed midday peak hour, and three lane groups at three analyzed intersections during the analyzed Saturday peak hour.
+The proposed project would result in the potential for significant adverse traffic impacts at four (three signalized and one stop-controlled) study area intersections during one or more analyzed peak hours; specifically, seven lane groups at four intersections during the analyzed weekday AM peak hour, three lane groups at three intersections during the analyzed midday peak hour, and three lane groups at three intersections during the analyzed Saturday peak hour.
 Implementation of signal timing changes are being proposed and would provide mitigation for some of the potential traffic impacts.
 These proposed traffic engineering improvements are subject to review and approval by DOT.
-If these measures are deemed infeasible, other potential measures will be considered in consultation with DOT.
+If these measures are deemed infeasible, consideration for other potential measures will be made in consultation with DOT.
 In the absence of the application of mitigation measures, the potential impacts would remain unmitigated.

-Table S-20 shows that with implementation of all the proposed mitigation measures, the potential significant adverse impacts would be fully mitigated at two lane groups at one analyzed intersection during the analyzed weekday AM peak hour, one lane group at one analyzed saturday peak hour.
-Table S-21 provides a more detailed summary of the analyzed intersections and lane groups that would have the potential for unmitigated significant adverse traffic impacts.
+Table S-21 shows that with implementation of all the proposed mitigation measures, the potential significant adverse impacts would be fully mitigated at two lane groups during the analyzed weekday AM peak hour, one lane group and one intersection during the analyzed midday peak hour, and no lane group during the analyzed Saturday peak hour.
+Table S-22 provides a more detailed summary of the intersections and lane groups that would have the potential for unmitigated significant adverse traffic impacts.
 During the analyzed weekday AM peak hour, potential impacts would remain at five lane groups at four analyzed intersections.
-During the analyzed midday peak hour, potential impacts would remain at two lane groups at two analyzed intersections.
-During the analyzed intersections.
-During the analyzed midday peak hour, potential impacts would remain at two lane groups at two analyzed intersections.
-During the analyzed saturday peak hour, potential impacts would remain at two lane groups at two analyzed intersections.
-During the analyzed saturday peak hour, potential impacts would remain at two lane groups at three lane groups at three analyzed intersections.
+During the analyzed weekday midday peak hour, potential impacts would remain at two lane groups at two analyzed intersections.
+During the analyzed Saturday peak hour, potential impacts would remain at three lane groups at three analyzed intersections.

-Summary of Lane Groups/Intersections with Potentially Significant Adverse Traffic Impacts
+Table S-21 Summary of Lane Groups/Intersections with Potentially Significant Adverse Traffic Impacts

-i otoniung Significant Huverse Hume impact

-Net Increment Lane Groups/ Intersections Analyzed Lane Groups/ Intersections With No Significant Impacts Lane Groups/ Intersections With Significant Impacts Mitigated Lane Groups/ Intersections Unmitigated Lane Groups/ Intersections
+1Net Increment Lane Groups/ Intersections With No Significant Impacts Mitigated Lane Groups/ Intersections Unmitigated Lane Groups/ Intersections

 Weekday AM 27/7 20/3 7/4 2/0 5/4

 Weekday Midday 27/7 24/4 3/3 1/1 2/2

 Saturday 27/7 24/4 3/3 0/0 3/3

-Lane Groups With Potentially Unmitigated Significant Adverse Traffic Impacts
+Table S-22 Lane Groups With Potentially Unmitigated Significant Adverse Traffic Impacts